ElementsProject/elementsproject.github.io/elements-code-tutorial/installing-elements.md

 which elementsd
 ~~~~

-This should return:
+Which should return:

 <div class="console-output">/usr/local/bin/elementsd</div>

-If you are using a Virtual Machine, now would be a good point to snapshot the machine as we have now set up Bitcoin and Elements and will begin the code walkthrough.
-If you would like to run Elements as a standalone blockchain please see the [Elements as a standalone Blockchain]({{ site.url }}/elements-code-tutorial/blockchain) section for instructions, after following through the [Setting up your working environment]({{ site.url }}/elements-code-tutorial/working-environment) section.
+If you are using a Virtual Machine, now would be a good point to take a snapshot of the machine's state as we have set up Bitcoin and Elements ready for use.

 [Next: Setting up your working environment]({{ site.url }}/elements-code-tutorial/working-environment)